 21. Get your car looked at and tuned.

 Maintaining your car helps protect your investment.
 And while it’s great to do this as a springtime cleaning task, it should also be done a few times throughout the year when possible.
-That way, your car will run better, likely last a lot longer, and will probably run more safely for you and the rest of your household.
+That way, your car will perform better, likely last a lot longer, be more gas efficent, and will probably run more safely for you and the rest of your household.

 22. Schedule pet appointments.